 1.4 Termination for Cause.
 Notwithstanding anything to the contrary, either party may immediately terminate any Order by providing written notice to the other party if either of the following occur:

 a.
-The other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable breach or provide a written plan of cure acceptable to the non-breaching party within 30 days of being notified in writing of such breach; or
+The other party commits a non-remediable material breach of the Agreement, or if the other party fails to cure any remediable breach or provide a written plan of cure within 30 days of being notified in writing of such breach; or

 b.
-The other party becomes insolvent, generally stops paying its debts as they become due, or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, composition or comparable proceeding, or if any such proceeding is instituted against the other (and not dismissed within 90 days after commencement of one of the foregoing events).
+The other party becomes insolvent, generally stops paying its debts as they become due, or seeks protection under any bankruptcy, receivership, trust deed, creditors arrangement, or comparable proceeding.

 2. PRODUCTS AND SERVICES